yushiangfu/study-notes/02-memory.md

    - Because of VIPT cache type (so what?), the kernel ignores the range it can't accommodate directly, 0x9EE0_0000 to 0xA000_0000.
    - Now the manageable memory is of size 0x9EE0_0000 - 0x8000_0000 = 0x1EE0_0000.
    - Size 0x1EE0_0000 bytes means there are 0x1_EE00 page frames lies within.
    - The size of 'struct page' is 0x20 bytes and we need prepare one for each page frame: 0x20 * 0x1_EE00 = 0x3D_C000 bytes.
    - We need to reserve up 0x3D_C000 as the array of 'struct page,' meaning we'll use 0x3DC page frames to contain it.
    - Manageable page frames (0x1_EE00) minus those (0x3DC) reserved for the array.
 We still got 125476 pages left.
    - Nice!

+## <a name="buddy=system"></a> Buddy System

+Finally we've reached the well known memory management, buddy system!
+Right now, we have a working memblock allocator, its management data, and the array of 'struct page.'
+Each 'struct page'
+When kernel finishes adding and reserving the main region based on DTS/DTB, memblock allocator is ready to work as a temporary memory management.
+It supports basic functions such as space allocation and return but it has to scan the region to meet the request and vulnerable toward memory fragmentation.
+Buddy system solves these delimas by:
+- Group free and consecutive 'struct page' to avoid scan, at least not much scan compared to memblock allocator.
+- Whenever it gets a returned page(s), check if its 'buddy' exists and combine to a larger group if available.

 ### Vmalloc area